Sleepw4lker/TameMyCerts/user-guide/yubikey-piv-attestation.md

 New-Item -Name YKCA
 ```

-Any Yubikey attestation Root CA certificates must be imported into the `YKROOT` certificate store.
+Any YubiKey attestation Root CA certificates must be imported into the `YKROOT` certificate store.

 The import could be scripted like the following: